nginx/unit-docs/source/configuration.rst

 :ref:`regex pattern <configuration-routes-matching-patterns>`.

 If no MIME types match the request, a 403 "Forbidden" response is returned.
-You can pair that behaviour with a :ref:`fallback <configuration-fallback>` option that will be called when a 40x response would be returned.
+You can pair that behavior with a :ref:`fallback <configuration-fallback>` option that will be called when a 40x response would be returned.